NATWEST - WOMEN MEAN BUSINESS

-Natwest approached Solarflare Studio with the task of creating an elegant and compelling way to showcase a number of their feature stories at the Natwest and the Telegraph’s Women Mean Business event in London.
+Natwest approached us with the task of creating an elegant and compelling way to showcase a number of their feature stories at their Women Mean Business event in partnership with The Telegraph.

 To create an immersive storytelling experience that guests and VIPs could engage with, showcasing Natwest WIB stories in an interactive format.
 Natwest had two stories they wanted to highlight, one of Asma Khan the owner of Darjeeling Express (an Indian Restaurant), and the other Ade Hassan, MBE with her Nubian Skin Company.